kuokuo123/otter-launcher/README.md

 Otter-launcher works well with tui, cli programs, and bash pipelines.
 Some tricktips:

+1. Use your wm's window rules to control its window size, and make it large enough to contain the printed content to prevent a skewed layout.

-1. [[modules]].cmd can be scripted to adjust window sizes.
+2. [[modules]].cmd can be scripted to adjust window sizes.
 For example:

 ``` toml
 [[modules]]